legend80s/i18n-enhancer/README.md

 ### 2. Interpolation values is always optional

-The values cannot be determined as required params by inspecting translation text

-because TypeScript's constraints.
+The values cannot be determined as required params by inspecting translation text because of TypeScript's constraints.

 For example: